nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-12-13-silverlight-cream-kinda-but-it-is-interesting/index.md

 ---
+title: Silverlight cream, kinda, but it is interesting!
+date: 2007-12-13
+author: MrHinsh
 id: "278"
-title: "Silverlight cream, kinda, but it is interesting!"
-date: "2007-12-13"
-categories:
-  - "news-and-reviews"
-tags:
-  - "infrastructure"
-  - "silverlight"
-  - "sp2007"
-  - "tools"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "silverlight-cream-kinda-but-it-is-interesting"
+slug: silverlight-cream-kinda-but-it-is-interesting
 aliases:
 - /blog/silverlight-cream-kinda-but-it-is-interesting
+tags:
+- infrastructure
+- silverlight
+- sp2007
+- tools
+categories:
+- news-and-reviews
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 Well, I was browsing the Microsoft downloads site looking for SP1 for SharePoint and a wee popup asked if I would like to see the [http://download.microsoft.com](http://download.microsoft.com) beta...